-- When a child's application address does not match the address of that child at their current school: - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies:
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant;

 &lt;sup>1 Children previously looked after are those children adopted or with a special guardianship order or child arrangements order.
 This definition was amended following a determination by the OSA in August 2014.